Pedestrian Accident Statistics 2017

 Walking while drunk may not be illegal but it can be dangerous and even deadly.
 The Governors Highway Safety Association (GHSA) reported that while 15 percent of pedestrians are killed each year by a drunk driver, 34 percent of those pedestrians killed were drunk themselves, with a blood-alcohol content (BAC) over .o8, the legal driving limit.

 Marijuana may also be a contributing factor.
 The GHSA expressed that Washington D.C. and the seven states that have legalized the use of recreational marijuana between 2012 and 2016 reported a sharp increase in pedestrian deaths during the first half of 2016, while other states saw a decline.Poorly Road Design

 When lousy driving is combined with ineffective road design, the outcome can be tragic.
 In most U.S. cities, road design was implemented with vehicles in mind, focusing on improving the flow of traffic without accounting for a large number of pedestrians or bicyclists.
 Many roadways are challenging when pedestrians are not separated from moving traffic.
 The lack of sidewalks and pathways typically put pedestrians at risk, especially in areas next to high moving traffic.

 I’m Ed Smith, a Sacramento Pedestrian Accident Lawyer.
 Fatal pedestrian accidents continue to increase nationwide.
-If you have been injured or have lost a loved one in a pedestrian accident, call me for free, friendly and compassionate legal advice at 916.921.6400 or (800) 404-5400.
-You can also contact me online.
+If you have been injured or have lost a loved one in a pedestrian accident, reach out to our experienced injury lawyers for free, friendly, and compassionate legal advice at 916.921.6400 or (800) 404-5400.
+You can also contact us online.

 :cha [cs 1184]